kodykoester/flightComputer/README.md

 <div align="center">
 <a name = "about"></a>
-A showcase of flight computer design, debugging, and integration.
-This project also highlights experience in systems engineering, BLE and WiFi communication, structure design and analysis, trajectory analysis, memory and power constraints, and system configuration management.
-The primary focus is on designing and developing real-time embedded software for a flight computer and ground station communication, along with debugging and testing the system.
+This ongoing project is a showcase of my experience and capabilities in aerospace and software engineering.
+It demonstrates real-time embedded systems that manage critical tasks related to flight control, communication, and data analysis for unmanned aerial vehicles (UAVs).
 </div>

 ## 📝 Table of Contents